Accommodations and Services for Students with disabilities

 - in exceptional circumstances, a plan for a reduced course load

-Accommodations will be discussed with the student and will be arranged through the Office of Disability Services with significant involvement of the student.
-Professors are notified of necessary academic accommodations by the Office of Disability Services through a letter delivered by the student in order to initiate communication and collaboration.
+Accommodations are arranged through the Office of Disability Services after discussion and with significant ongoing involvement of the student.
+Professors are notified of necessary academic accommodations through a letter from Office of Disability Services delivered by the student in order to initiate communication and collaboration.

 Smith College does not provide testing for learning disabilities or ADHD, but Smith's student health insurance offers coverage for some of these costs.
 Please consult the student health insurance provider.
 We also do not provide specialized LD tutors, academic or personal coaching, or case management.
 Individuals who need this type of support will be referred to appropriate resources in the community to the extent that they are available.